Last Updated on

-The Angkor Wat temples is just one of a hundred of temples and structures that have survived from the earlier centuries of the Khmer Empire rule in Cambodia.
+The Angkor Wat temples are just one of a hundred temples and structures that have survived from the earlier centuries of the Khmer Empire rule in Cambodia.
 However, it is most revered because it depicts an important clue on how the prehistoric people lived in the region.
-If you examine the bas relief galleries on the walls of the temples, the tales of the legend and history of Cambodia can be seen and discovered.
+If you examine the bas-relief galleries on the walls of the temples, the tales of the legend and history of Cambodia can be seen and discovered.

 How to Get Here

 To travel to Angkor Wat in Cambodia, you can take a plane to Siem Reap.
 If you are from Phnom Penh, you can travel by bus or boat to Siem Reap.
 Once you are in Siem Reap, you have more transportation options to visit the temples of Angkor Wat.
 You can hire a private vehicle to drive you to Angkor Wat.
 From the main center of Siem Reap, you must drive approximately 30 minutes to get to Angkor Wat.
 You can also ride the tuk-tuk, which is a popular form of transportation in Cambodia.

 If this is your first time to travel to Angkor and the temples of Angkor Wat, here are some practical information you need to know:

 - The best time to visit is from the month of November to January.
 You can expect a mild temperature and low humidity during this time of the year.
 However, this is also the most crowded time of the year in Cambodia.

 - The Siem Reap International Airport is the closest airport to Angkor Wat.
 You can take flights to that airport if you plan on visiting Cambodia to see the Angkor Wat.